-In this section, we apply our proposed method to text analyses of LGBTQ$+$-related posts on X (formerly Twitter).
-The objective is to make an inference about the impacts of words on attracting ``likes'' on posts.
-We use a sample of tweets scraped from Twitter using the keyword `LGBT' from August 21 to August 26 in 2022.\footnote{The data set is publicly available at \texttt{https://www.kaggle.com/datasets/vencerlanz09/lgbt-tweets}.}
+In this section, we apply our proposed method to analyze LGBTQ$+$-related posts on X (formerly Twitter).
+Our goal is to infer the impact of specific words on attracting ``likes'' for these posts.
+The dataset comprises tweets containing the keyword ``LGBT,'' scraped from Twitter between August 21 and August 26, 2022.\footnote{The data set is publicly available at \texttt{https://www.kaggle.com/datasets/vencerlanz09/lgbt-tweets}.}

-A unit of observation is a post.
-There are $n=$ 32,456 posts in total in our sample.
-The data record the number $Y_i$ of likes that the $i$-th post has attracted.
-As we shall see below, $Y_i$ has a heavy-tailed distribution with most of the posts attracting small numbers of likes while a few viral posts attracting huge numbers of likes.
-We construct a word bank comprising 936,556 unique words that are used in any of the $n=$ 32,456 posts in our sample.
-The $j$-th coordinate $X_{ij}$ of the covariate vector $X_i$ takes the value of 1 if the $j$-th word in the word bank is used in the $i$-th post and 0 otherwise.
-Out of the 936,556 unique words, we only include the 500 most frequently used words to construct the binary indicators in $X_i$.
-In other words, the dimension $p$ of $X_i$ is 500.
-This list excludes articles, be verbs, and prepositions.
+Each observation in our study represents a single post.
+Our sample includes a total of $n = 32,456$ posts.
+The data records the number of likes, $Y_i$, that the $i$-th post has received.
+As we will demonstrate below, $Y_i$ follows a heavy-tailed distribution: most posts attract a small number of likes, while a few viral posts garner a large number of likes.
+We construct a word bank consisting of 936,556 unique words used across the $n = 32,456$ posts in our sample.
+The $j$-th coordinate, $X_{ij}$, of the covariate vector $X_i$ takes a value of 1 if the $j$-th word in the word bank is used in the $i$-th post and 0 otherwise.
+From these 936,556 unique words, we only include the 500 most frequently used words to create the binary indicators in $X_i$.
+Therefore, the dimension $p$ of $X_i$ is 500.
+This list explicitly excludes articles, auxiliary verbs, and prepositions.

-Figure \ref{fig:loglog} shows the log-log plot of the empirical distribution $\{Y_i\}_{i=1}^n$ of the positive number of likes.
-We focus on those posts with positive numbers of likes likes as the log of zero is undefined.
-The horizontal axis plots the rank of $Y$ while the vertical axis plots $\log(Y)$.
-The approximate linearity of this log-log plot implies that the distribution of $Y$ can be characterized by the power law.
-In other words, $Y$ follows the Pareto distribution.
+Figure \ref{fig:intro:loglog} in the introduction presents the log-log plot of the empirical distribution $\{Y_i\}_{i=1}^n$ for posts with a positive number of likes.
+We focus on posts with positive likes because the logarithm of zero is undefined.
+The horizontal axis represents the rank of $Y$, while the vertical axis represents $\log(Y)$.
+The approximate linearity of this log-log plot suggests that the distribution of $Y$ follows a power law, indicating that $Y$ is characterized by a Pareto distribution.